-- if the find meets the materiality threshold, work will immediately but temporarily cease and a minimum of 5 m around the site will be secured to protect the find with temporary fencing/ flagging; - the find will be immediately reported to the work supervisor who will immediately advise the ACEN environmental manager or other nominated senior staff member; - an archaeologist will be contacted to assess the find, where relevant, and determine if it is clearly a relic or has moderate to high potential to be a relic (this may require additional research) - if possible, identification would be competed over email using photographs and if necessary, the archaeologist will attend the site; - if the find is determined to be a relic, a 146 notification (of the NSW Heritage Act 1977) is to be forwarded to the Heritage Council who will be consulted on the appropriate management measure; - if the find is assessed and is not a relic, work inside the area that was made a no-go area can re-commence; and - any new sites will be added to the HHMP site inventory during its next review and update cycle.
+- if the find meets the materiality threshold, work will immediately but temporarily cease and a minimum of 5 m around the site will be secured to protect the find with temporary fencing/ flagging; - the find will be immediately reported to the work supervisor who will immediately advise ACEN Australia's HSE Manager or other nominated senior staff member; - an archaeologist will be contacted to assess the find, where relevant, and determine if it is clearly a relic or has moderate to high potential to be a relic (this may require additional research) - if possible, identification would be competed over email using photographs and if necessary, the archaeologist will attend the site;

+- if the find is determined to be a relic, a 146 notification (of the NSW Heritage Act 1977) is to be forwarded to the Heritage Council who will be consulted on the appropriate management measure; which may include: - o exclusion of the site from the impact area - o consultation with DPE, Heritage NSW and any other relevant agency to determine the most appropriate way forward with respect to approvals and excavation method - if the find is assessed and is not a relic, work inside the area that was made a no-go area can re-commence after ACEN Australia has been notified in writing by DPE; and - any new sites will be added to the HHMP site inventory during its next review and update cycle.

 Appropriate management measures range from do nothing to archaeological excavation.
+Table 3.1 outlines further detail for each of the different sites that may be encountered.